-Raised in Oklahoma, I came to Virginia 34 years ago with my husband Bob.
+Raised in Oklahoma, I came to Virginia 34 years ago with my husband, Bob.
 We left in 2003 and lived in Mississippi, Texas, and California before returning to the Valley 2.5 years ago.
 At 44, I gave birth to our miracle baby Joel, now 14.
-He is on the spectrum, and that is how we connected with April and Adagio House and we’re so very glad we did!
+He is on the spectrum, and that is how we connected with April and Adagio House.
+We’re so very glad we did!

 Brook Wentz earned a Bachelor of Psychology degree in 2012 but has spent most of her time functioning as a freelance writer and social media manager for various associations.
 These professional credentials intermingle with her experience of living as a woman with Muscular Dystrophy to offer a unique and valuable perspective to the team.

 Rian, Managing Partner and Chief Product Officer for Brand Federation, has driven strategic engagements for a broad range of clients, including some of the world’s best known brands: General Motors, American Express, Samsung, PepsiCo, World Wildlife Fund, AB Inbev, MIT, and Colgate.
 She holds an undergraduate degree from James Madison University and a master’s from VCU Brandcenter, where she was valedictorian and serves as an adjunct professor.